 Cons

-A Tattoo Artist is a skills-based career, which requires the artist to have a comprehensive understanding of tattooing.
-Tattooing is the process of permanently embedding ink into the skin to create designs or images.
+A Tattoo Artist is a skills-based career that requires the artist to have a comprehensive understanding of tattooing.
+Tattooing is permanently embedding ink into the skin to create designs or images.
 Tattoo Artists design and apply tattoos to a customer’s body.

-Tattoo artists must manage much more than just designing and applying tattoos, however.
+However, tattoo artists must manage much more than just designing and applying tattoos.
 Job duties include:

-Tattoo Artists also need to understand sanitation and sterilization to prevent blood-borne pathogens and damaging clients’ skin.
+Tattoo Artists must also understand sanitation and sterilization to prevent blood-borne pathogens and damaging clients’ skin.

-Tattoo artists also need really good people skills.
-On top of needing to provide great customer service, sometimes you may feel like a therapist.
+Tattoo artists also need excellent people skills.
+On top of needing great customer service, sometimes you may feel like a therapist.
 You will get clients who are getting custom tattoos with deep meaning for them, and they may have some memories or thoughts they share while you’re working on them.
-This can be an emotional job, so you should leave your own stress aside to give clients the quality experience they deserve and create a safe space for them to preserve memories.
+This can be an emotional job, so you should leave your stress aside to give clients the quality experience they deserve and create a safe space for them to preserve memories.

-Tattoo artists make an average of $60,000 a year, according to Indeed, yet some Tattoo Artists are charging as much as When starting out, you will make a little less because you typically work for a shop owner which may take a percentage commission.
-However, once you have the experience you need to set up your own shop, you can make a lot more.
+According to Indeed, tattoo artists make an average of $60,000 a year.
+When starting, you will make a little less because you typically work for a shop owner, which may take a percentage commission.
+However, once you have the experience to set up your shop, you can make much more.

-The more you build up a successful, satisfied client base, the more demand for your services there will be, and the more you can charge.
+The more you build up a thriving, satisfied client base, the more demand for your services will be, and the more you can charge.
 You can also make tips.
-So, although the average cost of a tattoo is about $100, you could make more than that on tips.
-The cost of tattoos ranges from $50 for small ones to $250 for larger ones.
+So, although a tattoo costs about $100, you could make more than that on tips.
+T tattoos range from $50 for small ones to $250 for larger ones.
 Eventually, you could charge up to $500 per hour for your work, depending on your skill, experience, and demand.

-However, note that to become a Tattoo Artist you will need to invest upfront in a course as well as equipment like ink, machines, needles, skin pens, etc. You may also have to pay to become licensed.
-Additionally, you may work for a low cost to free when you first start out, so it can take some time to repay your investment.
+However, note that to become a Tattoo Artist, you must invest upfront in a course and equipment like ink, machines, needles, skin pens, etc. You may also have to pay to become licensed.
+Additionally, you may work for a low cost to free when you start, so it can take some time to repay your investment.
 But all the successful Tattoo Artists we’ve met would agree it’s well worth it!

-Here are six steps you can take to become a successful Tattoo Artist and make the career change you need in 2022.
+Here are six steps to become a successful Tattoo Artist and make the career change you need in 2022.

-Working as an apprentice can give you really valuable experience, but tattoo school may be a better place to start.
-First of all, some health departments and states require classroom experience to become a licensed Tattoo Artist.
+Working as an apprentice can give you precious experience, but tattoo school may be a better place to start.
+First, some health departments and states require classroom experience to become a licensed Tattoo Artist.
 Additionally, a course is a safe place to learn tattoo skills, develop your art, and network with other artists.

-It’s especially a good idea to attend tattoo school if you have limited experience or don’t come from an art background because a course is a safe space to make mistakes.
-Remember that when you’re first starting out, it’s okay to make mistakes!
+Attending tattoo school is especially good if you have limited experience or don’t come from an art background because a course is a safe space to make mistakes.
+Remember that it’s okay to make mistakes when first starting!
 The only way to become a great Tattoo Artist is through consistent practice.
-But you have to set your fears aside and learn from mistakes to improve as a Tattoo Artist.
-Just remember, your clients are not going to critically analyze all the details – they’re more concerned with getting their idea made into art they can keep with them forever.
+But you must set your fears aside and learn from mistakes to improve as a Tattoo Artist.
+Just remember, your clients will not critically analyze all the details – they’re more concerned with making their idea into art they can keep with them forever.

 Some tattoo apprenticeships are wild, unstable, and only intended to use you for free labor cleaning up the shop and doing administrative work that someone else would be otherwise paid to do.
 Be careful.
 If you find yourself in one of these, make a change.

-If you decide to take your tattoo apprenticeship at a place like Body Art & Soul Tattoos, you’ll have a guaranteed job offer the day you finish your apprenticeship.
+If you decide to take your tattoo apprenticeship at a place like Ink Different Tattoo School, you’ll have a guaranteed job offer the day you finish your apprenticeship.
 This is the kind of apprenticeship you are looking to find.

-States require Tattoo Artists to become licensed in order to practice.
+States require Tattoo Artists to become licensed to practice.
 Each state in the United States is different.
 Research your state here.
-This may come with a fee and include a written exam, depending on the state.
-A license is completely necessary to become a Tattoo Artist.
+Depending on the state, this may include a fee and a written exam.
+A license is essential to become a Tattoo Artist.

 Once you’re licensed, you can begin marketing and selling your services.
 One of the best ways to advertise as a Tattoo Artist is with social media.
-Create an Instagram account and/or a TikTok where you can post designs and completed jobs and find prospective clients.
+Create an Instagram account or a TikTok to post designs and completed jobs and find prospective clients.

 Use apps available on all smartphones and tablets to help your images stand out, like these:

 Even after you are successfully selling your work, you need to continue to keep current with trends in the industry and stay updated with the latest requirements for sanitation.
-Some states require continuing education to maintain your license.
+In addition, some states require continuing education to maintain your license.

 Take the pressure off of yourself to learn how to become a successful Tattoo Artist; let us help you make the career change you need in 2022 into a career in the arts.